weswinder/agent/README.md

 const result = await thread.generateText({ prompt }, {
   // Values shown are the defaults.
   contextOptions: {
-    // Whether to include tool messages in the context.
+    // Whether to exclude tool messages in the context.
-    includeToolCalls: false,
+    excludeToolMessages: true,
     // How many recent messages to include.
 These are added after the search
     // messages, and do not count against the search limit.
     recentMessages: 100,